charlielobster/CFD_MD_AI_Project_2025/README.md

 reboot
 ```

-After a reboot so the connection to `QEMU/KVM` should take.
+After a reboot, the connection to `QEMU/KVM` should take.
 Check with a call to `virt-manager`:

 <img src="images/virt_manager.png" />